How to Choose the Best Ruger LCP Holster

 If you've added accessories like lasers or lights to your Ruger LCP, precise holster fit becomes critical.
 Many manufacturers offer models designed specifically for these modifications, ensuring proper alignment and secure retention without obstructing quick access during emergencies.

-Carry Position Considerations for Ruger LCP
+Carry Position Considerations for the Ruger LCP

 Inside-the-Waistband (IWB)